harsha-kadekar/harsha-kadekar.github.io/now.md

 ## Work Update
 - I continue to work for [Amazon - Amazon Web Services (AWS)](https://aws.amazon.com) as a Senior Software Development Engineer.
-	- The transition from just coding is my life to thinking about product and team as a whole.
+	- The transition is happening from  *"coding is my life"* mental model to *"thinking about product and team as a whole"*.
 		- How do I deliver results?
 		- How do I improve ownership?
 		- How do I maintain highest standards?